davidackerman/tourguide/README.md

-# Neuroglancer Live Stream
+# Neuroglancer Tourguide

-A sidecar service that streams live screenshots and viewer state from Neuroglancer to a browser panel, with AI narration and movie recording capabilities powered by Gemini, Claude, or local Ollama.
+A sidecar service that streams live screenshots and viewer state from Neuroglancer to a browser panel, featuring AI narration, natural language querying of organelle data, interactive plotting and analysis, and movie recording capabilities powered by Gemini, Claude, or local Ollama.

 ## Features